<?php echo $image->getTitle() ?>

 All patient car parks are clearly sign posted.

-The first 30 minutes on site are free (ie from entering the site to leaving) and means visitors and patients are allowed to park for that initial half an hour free of charge.
-We have introduced the 30 minute scheme based on patient feedback and hope it will suit visitors dropping off friends or relatives and accompanying them into the hospitals as well as patients who are visiting for quick pre-arranged tests, collecting prescriptions or making other quick visits.
+The first 40 minutes on site are free of charge (ie from entering the site to leaving) and means visitors and patients are allowed to park for this initial period without making payment.
+This is to support visitors dropping off friends or relatives and accompanying them into the hospitals as well as patients who are visiting for quick pre-arranged tests, collecting prescriptions or making other quick visits.

-• Over 24 hours – saver passes available from Cash Office
+For periods over 24 hours saver passes are available from the Cash Office.

-Cars not paying for their time on the car parks are subject to receiving a parking charge notice from our parking company Highview Parking.
+Not paying for parking on exit or by midnight of the day of the visit, if using the app, could mean you are subject to receiving a parking charge notice from our parking company Group Nexus.

 If a patient is likely to be kept in the hospital over 24 hours and their car is left on site, the daily charges of £6 will need to be paid to avoid receiving a fine or make arrangements with the cash office for a weekly saver pass.